pixelbrackets/stitcher-skeleton/src/data/guide.md

 - `router:list`: List all available URLs from `sites.yml`.
 - `router:dispatch url`: Debug a specified URL.

-### Developer controller

-The developer controller can be used to generate a single URL on-the-fly.
-Thus enabling a developer to make changes to data entries, configs or templates; and see these changes in real-time, without the need of manually generating the website again.

-It's obvious that this approach takes a bit more rendering time, so web pages will be slower.

-### Host setup
+## Host setup

-Stitcher requires at least one virtual host, two if you'd want to use the developers controller.
+Stitcher requires at least one virtual host, two if you'd want to use the development mode.

-**production**
+**Production**

 ```xml
 <VirtualHost *:80>